Which Credit Score Is Used for Car Loans?

 - Credit and financial counseling organizations

-Improve Your Credit Score Before Buying a Car
+How to Improve Your Credit Score Before Buying a Car

 If you check your credit scores and think it might be best to work on your credit before taking out an auto loan, here are some suggestions for improving your credit:

 - Keep your credit cards open.
-Closing your credit cards, even a card you never use, will lower your available credit and increase your utilization rate.
+Closing your credit cards, even a card you never use, will lower your available credit and may increase your utilization rate.
 There are exceptions, though.
 For instance, some people may want to close their credit cards if they have trouble avoiding overspending or the card has an annual fee that doesn't seem worth paying.

 - Continue paying bills on time.
 Even one late payment could hurt your credit scores, and you want to make sure your recent credit history is as clean as possible before applying for a new loan.

 - Hold off on other loan applications.
 Applying for a new loan and taking on additional debt could hurt your credit scores.
-Unless you have a pressing need, such as consolidating debt, it may be best to pause new credit card or loan applications until after you buy a car.
+Unless you have a pressing need, such as consolidating debt, it may be best to pause new credit card and loan applications until after you buy a car.

 These actions could improve all of your credit scores, which can make it easier to get approved for an auto loan with a favorable rate.